realA10001986/Flux-Capacitor/Hardware/README.md

 Big pipe on top: Genova 30720 (2").
 Beware, many ebay sellers quietely ship other brands/models despite explicitly selling this type.
 In order to attach it to the box, I glued a disc of wood into the bottom end, and screwed it onto the top part of the box.

 The black pipe on the left and the hose on the right are fully custom made; the hose is enclosed in parts used in compressed air equipment.
-Both are atteched using screws.
+Both are attached using screws.

 If you avoid 3D-printed parts in general (or use a UV- and heat-resistant resin) and attach parts properly, the FC is perfectly fine to be mounted in an actual Delorean.